-Join James Williamson for an in-depth discussion in this video Checking browser support, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Checking browser support, part of Learning CSS.

 - [Voiceover] As I mentioned earlier,…knowing what is in the specifications…is really only half of the process of…understanding CSS.…You see, browsers haven't implemented…everything in the specs, and some of…the things that are implemented…aren't implemented consistently.…Remember, CSS is a constantly evolving…language, and the price of that flexibility…means that, as an author, you have…a responsibility to understand what…works seamlessly across browsers,…what you'll need to tweak, and what you'll…need to keep an eye on for future support.…